I Wanna Hold Your Hand (film): Plot

 In front of the hotel, Janis befriends Peter, a boy with a Beatles hairstyle who is determined to see the show.
-He tells her that his dad has three tickets to get in, but refuses to give them to Peter unless he gets a haircut.
-Realizing that the Beatles themselves are providing the type of social cause that she believes in, Janis recruits Tony to steal Peter's dad’s wallet.
-He carries out the plan and gets the tickets, one each for Peter, Janis and Tony.
-While Janis wants simply to help Peter see the show and be himself, Tony plans to find a way to stop the TV broadcast.
+His dad has three tickets to get in, but refuses to give them to Peter unless he gets a haircut.
+Janis recruits Tony to steal from Peter's dad.
+Her plan works out, with Peter, Janis and Tony getting one ticket each.
+While Janis wants simply to help Peter see the show and be himself, Tony is planning to find a way to stop the TV broadcast.

-Throughout the film, Rosie tries to win tickets from a radio disc jockey giving them out as prizes to listeners who can correctly answer trivia questions about the Beatles.
-After several failed attempts, Rosie makes it to a phone, calls in with the right answer, and finally wins two tickets.
-Pam gets caught, but she is treated kindly by the Beatles' staff and even interviewed by the press.
-Eddie, her fiancé, arrives to pick her up, but now realizing that she's not ready to get married, she leaves him behind and runs to the theater, using the ticket that the Beatles' road manager Neil Aspinall gave her to see the show.
+Meanwhile, a radio DJ is giving out tickets to listeners who can correctly answer trivia questions about the Beatles.
+After several failed attempts, Rosie makes it to a phone, calls in with the right answer and wins two tickets.
+Pam gets caught, but is treated kindly by the Beatles' staff and even gets interviewed by the press.
+Eddie, her fiancé, arrives to pick her up.
+Realizing she is not ready to get married, Pam leaves him behind and runs to the theater, using a ticket that the Beatles' road manager Neil Aspinall gave her.

-Richard and Rosie get to the show, running into Pam in front of the theater.
-Right before the Beatles go onstage, Tony grabs a fire axe from a doorway and goes to the roof of the theater, climbing the TV transmitter to sabotage the broadcast.
-Janis follows and tries to stop him, but Tony is dead set in his plan until lightning from a gathering storm strikes and knocks Tony from the transmitter.
+Before the Beatles go onstage, Tony grabs a fire axe from a doorway and goes to the theater's roof, climbing the transmitter to sabotage the broadcast.
+Janis tries to stop Tony, who is dead set in his plan until lightning from a storm knocks him from the transmitter.

-Larry parks the limo in the alley behind the theater and Grace makes her way to the back door, but a policeman catches him and prepares to arrest him for improper parking and driving without a license.
-But Grace runs back and uses the $50 to bribe the cop into letting Larry go.
-Now without the money to get backstage, Grace is temporarily disconsolate, but soon accepts Larry's offer to go to the dance.
+Larry parks the limo in the alley behind the theater and Grace reaches the back door.
+However, a policeman catches Larry, deciding to arrest him for improper parking and driving without a license.
+Grace runs back and uses the $50 to bribe the cop into letting Larry go.
+Now without the money to get backstage, she is temporarily disconsolate, but soon accepts Larry's offer to go to the dance.

-While leaving the theater, the Beatles take a wrong turn and end up in Larry’s limo.
+While leaving the theater, the Beatles take a wrong turn and end up in Larry's limo.
 As a mob of fans approaches, Larry drives off with the Beatles still in the back seat, and Grace gets to snap her photos.